 DISCUSSION OF NEGLIGENCE:

-If the behavior of Blair and Adam satisfies the elements of a negligence cause of action, Taylor and George Andrews would have a viable claim.
 Under common law, the three elements of a negligence cause of action are: (1) a legal duty owed by one person to another; (2) a breach of that duty; and (3) damages proximately resulting from that breach.
 Doc.
 22 Ogden.
 Also.
 19a.
 Holcomb.
 (Neg handling: Dunnings, Marshall (20a).

 (DUTY) Regarding dog owners, the courts have found that they owe a general duty to exercise reasonable care to avoid foreseeable injury to others.
-(Cite Ogden p.5) Foreseeability is determined in part on actual or constructive knowledge of vicious propensities of the dog. (cite).
-Accordingly, Blair and Adam owed a duty to Taylor and George.
+(Cite Ogden p.5) Accordingly, Blair and Adam owed a duty to Taylor and George to avoid forseeable harm.
+Foreseeability is determined in part on actual or constructive knowledge of vicious propensities of the dog. (cite).

-(BREACH OF DUTY) An owner may be found to have breached this duty if he fails to restrain his pet when he knows of the animal’s disposition to injure persons or property or if he has knowledge that would put a person of ordinary prudence on notice that the dog could cause harm to injure others. (cite neg because of actual or constructive knowledge: Dakan , Gill, Moore (21a); Ogden (22); Petry (24); Searcy (27a); Lewis (31)
+(BREACH OF DUTY) An owner may be found to have breached its duty if he fails to restrain his pet when he knows of the animal’s disposition to injure persons or property or if he has knowledge that would put a person of ordinary prudence on notice that the dog could cause harm to injure others. (cite neg because of actual or constructive knowledge: Dakan , Gill, Moore (21a); Ogden (22); Petry (24); Searcy (27a); Lewis (31)

 Therefore, because the law implies a duty to protect others from pet animals, Blair and Adam Nichols could be liable for negligence for injuries that their dog Shadow inflicted on Taylor Andrews if they did not use reasonable care to contain Shadow in their backyard, and the injuries inflicted by Shadow were the actual and foreseeable result of him getting out of the yard (cite).